-Research expenditures at Michigan Technological University have almost doubled in the last decade—and now total more than $44 million.
+Research expenditures at Michigan Technological University have nearly tripled in the last two decades—and now total more than $69 million.
 The Vice President for Research provides leadership and support to ensure that this growth continues.

 The VP for Research offers faculty researchers help in identifying potential funding sources, proposal writing, and submission.
 The office also provides support for developing budgets and complying with federal and state regulations.